Nikita Koloff: Various feuds (1987–1989)

 Koloff lost the NWA TV Title to Mike Rotunda of The Varsity Club on January 30, 1988.
 During this period, Koloff had altered his appearance somewhat, dropping some muscle mass (Koloff used anabolic steroids during the early part of his career but stopped when he saw where they were leading - he lost his muscle mass due to taking time off to take care of his wife, Mandy) and growing his hair out into a crewcut.
 He was given the singles main event when he wrestled NWA World Champion Ric Flair at the final Jim Crockett Sr. Memorial Cup Tag Team Tournament.
 Koloff defeated Flair by disqualification so the title was retained by Flair.
 He then lost to Barry Windham in the finals of the tournament for the vacant NWA United States Championship, before beginning a feud with Al Perez and teaming with Sting to feud with the Four Horsemen.
 During the year, he legally changed his name to 'Nikita S. Koloff'.

 In the fall of 1988, Koloff was quickly losing interest in professional wrestling for personal reasons.
 His wife Mandy was suffering from Hodgkin's disease and died in the summer of 1989.
 After Ivan himself turned face when manager Paul Jones went against him, Koloff helped Ivan briefly against Jones' henchmen, the masked Russian Assassins, and then he took a sabbatical on November 27.
-A booked showdown at StarrCade '88 in December was to pit Ivan and Nikita against the Russian Assassins.
+A booked showdown at Starrcade '88: True Gritt in December was to pit Ivan and Nikita against the Russian Assassins.
 Koloff's departure resulted in the Junkyard Dog substituting for him as Ivan's partner.
 The Russian Assassins were victorious.

 Eventually, Koloff eased back into the business part-time.
 He returned to WCW/NWA as a special guest referee at WrestleWar '89 in match for the NWA World Tag Team Championship between The Road Warriors and Mike Rotunda and "Dr. Death" Steve Williams.
 Rotunda & Williams were disqualified for attacking Koloff, and later stripped of the titles.